 Posted by Lynne on June 14th 2018

-(Commercial Litigation, commercial litigation and dispute resolution, commercial property and real estate services, construction disputes and litigation, construction litigation and disputes, dispute resolution, Employment, Litigation, Professional Negligence)
+(Commercial Litigation, commercial litigation and dispute resolution, commercial property and real estate services, construction disputes and litigation, construction litigation and disputes, dispute resolution, Employment, employment law, Litigation, Professional Negligence)

 The Supreme Court has dismissed an appeal by Pimlico Plumbers in a decision that should have wide implications for workers’ rights.

 During his time at Pimlico Plumbers, Gary Smith paid tax on a self-employed basis though he worked solely for the company.
 He was required to work a minimum number of weekly hours, wear the company uniform and rent a branded van.
 He could however choose when he worked and which jobs he took, he was also required to provide his own tools and equipment.

 Smith suffered a heart attack in 2010 and wanted to work three days a week rather than five.
 Pimlico refused his request and took away the van.